libbymiller/radiodan_example/README.md

 The channel buttons are in pins 0 and 6 - the one in 0 cycles forwards through the stations, 6 goes backwards The avoider button is in pin 3.

-The rotary encoder is in pins 4 and 5 and controls volume (it's a bit crashy).
+The rotary encoder is in pins 4 and 5 and controls volume.

 * Fritzing diagram is in [doc/](/doc/)
 * Picture of the box: http://www.flickr.com/photos/nicecupoftea/10841160834/